epfl-ada/ada-2023-project-beeradaventure46/README.md

 ### Part 1: Getting to Know the Data

 *Step 1: Preparing the Data*
 Some datasets were initially provided as txt files.
 We created a function to read these files line by line, converting their content into dictionaries.
-These dictionaries were then saved as CSV files for simplified access.
+These dictionaries were then saved as .parquet files for simplified access.

 *Step 2: Exploring Each Dataset*
 We carefully examined the contents of each dataset, streamlining them by removing unnecessary columns and ensuring any missing values were appropriately filled.

 *Step 3: Building the Master Dataset*
 To facilitate seamless analysis, we merged all the datasets into one comprehensive dataset.
-This amalgamated dataset was also saved as a CSV file, ensuring efficiency in subsequent stages of our work.
+This augmented dataset was also saved as a .parquet file, ensuring efficiency in subsequent stages of our work.

 ### Part 2: Data Enrichment